GuyMitchy/Bookbot/README.md

 # Bookbot
-My first repository, Made for a bookbot project on boot.dev.
+My first repository.
+Made for a bookbot project on boot.dev.
+BookBot is my first git project!